xtdb/xtdb/docs/retention.md

 bitemporal visibility needed to compact the data as of a certain point in time.

+One approach to retention of the log is to rely on the underlying engine, say Kafka, deal with retention and compaction, but at the same time ensure that Crux brings still live data forward using a bitemporal update, effectively writing it again at the end of the log.
+This way various visibility strategies can be implemented, relying on Crux's own bitemp for correctness.
+The data would need to be brought forward in a timely manner compared to the retention times, so it doesn't risk being deleted for good.

+An alternative is to not have a log at all, but a master-master system with mutable past and directly control the retention in Crux, see the CRDT section in [schema](schema.md).
+This approach would lead to a strongly, eventually consistent time-line, but not allow for repeatable reads.

 ### Log Replay

 If downstream systems, especially Crux own indexes, depend on a